Lamp Frequently Asked Questions

 oil.
 Changing to ordinary paraffin will invariably cure the problem

-although there will be a little more odour.
+although there will be more odour.

-There is a large letter V inside a clover leaf stamped into the base
+There is a large letter V inside a clover leaf stamped into the

-of my oil lamp.
+base of my oil lamp.
 Do you know what this stands for?

 The large letter V inside a clover leaf – or trefoil –